 Phenotypic differentiation between subspecies and populations

-The two subspecies - A. m. pseudomajus and A. m. striatum - significant differen several phenotypic traits (Table 1 a, Figure S2).
-When grown in a common garden, plants of A. m. pseudomajus were on average taller, with more branches and nodes than plants from A. m striatum. internode length and SLA. ifferentiation between subspecies (c. %) was lower than among populations (c. %, see mean R² in Table 1 a). ost of the traits showed a phenotypic divergence among populations (see LRT in Table 1 b).
+The two subspecies - A. m. pseudomajus and A. m. striatum - showed significant differences on several phenotypic traits (Table 1 a, Figure S2).
+When grown in a common garden, plants of A. m. pseudomajus were on average taller, with more branches and nodes than plants from A. m striatum.
+However, these subspecies germinated on average at the same time, and showed similar internode length and SLA.
+Phenotypic differentiation between subspecies (c.
+1.9 %) was lower than among populations (c.
+13.7 %, see mean R² in Table 1 a).
+For each subspecies, most of the traits showed a phenotypic divergence among populations (see LRT in Table 1 b).
 Germination date was the only trait that showed no significant difference among populations of A. m. pseudomajus (see LRT in Table 1 b).

 Neutral genetic differentiation

 Population neutral genetic differentiation was low but significant.
-Overall FST among populations of A. m. pseudomajus was 0.109 (P < 0.001), and ranged from 0.06 to 0.159 across population pairs (see Table S2, and see Pujol , 2017 for more details on population pairwise neutral genetic differentiation).
+Overall FST among populations of A. m. pseudomajus was 0.109 (P < 0.001), and ranged from 0.06 to 0.159 across population pairs (see Table S2, and see Pujol et al, 2017 for more details on population pairwise neutral genetic differentiation).
 FST among populations of A. m. striatum was 0.097 (P < 0.001), and ranged from 0.055 to 0.131 (Table S2).
-There was no significant relationship between population pairwise FST and population pairwise geographic distancefor both subspecies (Figure 2 a and b, A. m. pseudomajus Mantel r = 0.04, P = 0.405, A. m. striatum Mantel r = -0.18, P = 0.595).
+There was no significant relationship between population pairwise FST and population pairwise geographic distance, or between population pairwise FST / (1 - FST) and the log of population pairwise geographic distance for both subspecies (Figure 2 a and b, FST vs distance: A. m. pseudomajus Mantel r = 0.018, P = 0.457, A. m. striatum Mantel r = -0.15, P = 0.625, FST / (1 - FST) vs log distance: A. m. pseudomajus Mantel r = 0.04, P = 0.405, A. m. striatum Mantel r = -0.18, P = 0.595).
 Similarly, there was no significant relationship between population pairwise FST and population pairwise altitude difference for both subspecies (Figure 2 c), although the Mantel tests showed a relationship close to significance levels in A. m. pseudomajus (A. m. pseudomajus Mantel r = 0.23, P = 0.052, A. m. striatum Mantel r = -0.3, P = 0.943).

 Changes in phenotypic traits with altitude

-We found significant correlations between trait values (i.e. population estimates of marginal means) and altitude for two traits across A. m. striatum populations.
-Plants from populations at low altitude had more nodes and branches than plants from populations at high altitude A. m. striatum (Figure 3, see population arithmetic means in Figure S2 and population estimates of marginal means for other traits in Figure S3).
+We found significant correlations between trait values (i.e., population estimates of marginal means) and altitude for two traits across A. m. striatum populations.
+Plants from populations at low altitude had more nodes and branches than plants from populations at high altitude for A. m. striatum (Figure 3, see population arithmetic means in Figure S2 and population estimates of marginal means for other traits in Figure S3).
 No phenotypic changes associated with altitude were found significant in A. m. pseudomajus.

 Inheritance of quantitative traits

-Heritability estimates were comprised between 0.
-0. for A. m. pseudomajus, and 0.01 0. for A. m. striatum (Table S3).
-The highest heritability estimates were found for the internode length in A. m. pseudomajus (0.) and in A. m. striatum (0.).
-Several traits had similar heritabilities between subspecies (stem diameter, number of nodes), as illustrated by their overlapping confidence intervals.
+Heritability estimates were comprised between 0.11 and 0.83 for A. m. pseudomajus, and 0.01 and 0.89 for A. m. striatum (Table S3).
+The highest heritability estimates were found for the internode length in A. m. pseudomajus (0.83) and SLA in A. m. striatum (0.89).
+Several traits had similar heritabilities between subspecies (stem diameter, number of nodes, internode length), as illustrated by their overlapping confidence intervals.
 However, other traits appeared to be different, with no CI overlap (germination date, number of branches, plant height, SLA, Table S3).

 QST-FST comparisons.